 Overall, the teachers rated the educational activity at 4.7 out of 5, on average.
 86% reported that the video link encouraged the students' interest in science, with 14% reporting "somewhat encouraged," and none reporting "did not encourage."
-The respondents also reported that the video links triggered the students' curiosity, showed them that science is part of real life, highlighted the importance of collaborating and broadened their career ideas.
+The respondents also reported that the video links triggered the students' curiosity, showed them that science is part of real life,

+265 highlighted the importance of collaborating and broadened their career ideas.
 Getting to know scientists as "open, friendly people" impressed the students.
 For the classes who had participated in the seismometer-naming competition, the main highlight was, invariably, seeing the deployment of the seismometer they had named.

-The evaluation relating to the drawing competition was informal, based on the feedback from the primary school teachers and students themselves.
-The bulk of the feedback came in the form of 24 thank-you cards from 7-8 year old students from Abbeyleix South National School, Co.
-Laois, Ireland.
-It was clear that the children were encouraged to write the cards by their teacher and that the teacher must have mentioned a number of things that could be included in the cards.
-However, different children opted to include different things in their text, and the phrasing was their own, different in different cards.
-Nearly all the students wrote that they enjoyed learning about the seismometers and the project, with some mentioning explicitly that they explained what they had learned to their parents.
+The evaluation relating to the drawing competition was informal, based on the feedback from the primary school students themselves.
+Nearly all students wrote that they enjoyed learning about the seismometers and the project, with some mentioning explicitly that they explained what they had learned to their parents.
 All were pleased with their prizes, and happy that everybody got a prize.
 Some wrote that they would like to work with the SEA-SEIS researchers in the future.